 Our research and findings

-This directory brings together research publications produced or supported by the Film and TV Charity, offering insight into the challenges faced by people working in UK film, TV, and cinema.
+This directory showcases research publications produced or supported by the Film and TV Charity, providing insight into the challenges faced by people working in UK film, TV, and cinema.
+Our goal is to deliver industry-leading research that informs evidence-based, practical interventions to improve working culture and conditions across the sector.

 -